fadikallel/AI4T/README.md

 3. Config

    In ``` config.py ``` file you have all the directory and file paths necessary to run the experiments.
-Please modify it accordingly to your paths and names.
+Please modify it accordingly to your paths and file names.
 ## EXPERIMENTS

    ### 1. Baseline deepfake detector: